yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_3/policy.md

 1. Obtain space_id (required), changed_by_user_id (required), old_config (required: JSON object), and new_config (required: JSON object).
 2. Call retrieve_config_history to fetch the last configuration version number to determine the next version.
-3. Call record_config_change to log the configuration update in the history table.
+3. Call track_config_change to log the configuration update in the history table.
 4. Create an audit entry with register_new_audit_trail.

 **Halt, and use escalate_to_human if you receive the following errors; otherwise complete the SOP:**